RyukLovesApples/WeGotJiraAtHome/README.md

 ## Project Goal

-A full-featured, test-driven project and task management API inspired by Jira â€” because sometimes, you want **Jira at home**.
+A full-featured, test-driven project and task management API inspired by Jira.
 The goal is to deepen my understanding of maintainable and scalable backend architecture through real-world development practices.

 ---